cartheur/aiventure-bitty/README.md

 # aiventure-bitty

 A version of aeon in the smallest platform.
 Based on the concept of the _huggable_ robot, this project revolves around an artificial friend you can carry around in your pocket.

-Great for ages from kids to seniors.
+## Product feature criteria

+Here are some of the features I have always wanted to implement generally in _animals_ but have gotten boggled-up in code.

+* Emotional profiling
+* Autonomous smart-contract creation
+* Token generation

+Why?
+So that an individual can survive the coming apocalypse with their artificial friend.